 Xanax has an elimination half-life of as little as six hours up to 27 hours and sometimes longer in patients who are obese.
 The average half-life of the drug in the human body is about 11 hours.
 Elimination of half-life means that a person of good health will only get rid of half the dose that he or she consumed in the amount of time post use.

-For example, if 20 milligrams were taken and six hours have passed, then it is possible the body still has 10 milligrams of the drug present in the system.
-As with any drug, the amount of time that a drug stays within the system is based on the following:
+For example, if an individual injects 20 milligrams, within six hours the body still has 10 milligrams of the drug present in their system.
+As with any drug, the amount of time that a drug stays within the system is contingent on the following:

 - What other drugs were taken with it